villeheikkila/Tastybytes/@app/db/migrations/README.md

 - VRFY2: the target user needs to verify their email before you can do that
 - CDLEA: cannot delete last email address (or last verified email address if you have verified email addresses)

-## Organization membership

-- ISMBR: this person is already a member

-## Deleting account

-- OWNER: you cannot delete your account because you are the owner of an organization